 Cost Reference / AOPA, FAA, BLS, VA Primary Sources

-Named school costATP Flight SchoolCost figures last verified: April 2026
+Named school costATP Flight SchoolCost figures last verified: June 2026

-ATP publishes a fixed Airline Career Pilot Program (ACPP) price: $123,995 zero-time or $90,995 with PPL credit.
+ATP publishes a fixed Airline Career Pilot Program (ACPP) price: $123,995 zero-time, $100,995 with credit for solo, or $90,995 with PPL credit (raised 6 March 2026, verified June 2026).
 The price guarantee covers airplane time, fuel, instructor time, and ground school for six certificates and ratings.
-The published page does not break out the $20,000 to $35,000 of mandatory add-ons (FAA fees, headset, lodging, food).
-This page walks the realistic all-in number, the CFI tuition reimbursement that reduces it, and the Sallie Mae loan math at current 2026 rates.
+It does not cover the roughly $28,000 to $45,000 of add-ons: ATP's own $12,000 examiner-and-test-fee budget, training center premiums up to $5,000, gear, lodging, and food.
+This page walks the realistic all-in number, the $11,000 airline-partner loan repayment assistance for ATP CFIs, and the financing math.

 ACPP zero-time$123,995ATP published 2026 price